williamgilpin/howto/howto_sherlock.md

 ## Python jobs

+Put your entire Python script into a single file

+	integrator.py

+Load the correct Python version, enter a virtualenv and install all of the necessary packages

+    module load python/2.7.5
+    source py2/bin/activate

+Now write a batch script that enters the virtualenv and then runs the script.
+We'll use the terminal-based text editor emacs

+	$ emacs my_batch_script.sh

+You're in the emacs editor window, here's an example script

+	#!/bin/bash
+	source venv2/bin/activate
+	python < integrator.py

+Now make some sort of sbatch file like the one above that ends with

+	...
+	bash my_batch_script.sh

 ### Sandboxing (recommended)

 +For Python 3, use the built-in pyenv scripts
 +For Python 2.7, use the package virtualenv

+# Advanced use and tricks

+If large amounts of data will be generated, in `wrapper.sh` add the line

+	cd $SCRATCH

+This will run the job on a 40TB scratch disk (not backed up).
+To access the output of your job, switch to this disk and follow the same relative paths as before.

+Another option is  `$PI_HOME` and `PI_SCRATCH`.
+For data that doesn't need to exist longer than the life of the job, use the node's own hard disk: `$LOCAL_SCRATCH` (only ~80 GB)